rworne/homebridge-gz-yeti/README.md

         }

 ### Note:
- * Only the url is critical, the rest of the fields are for information or future development.
+ * The accessory, service, name, macaddress and url are required, the rest of the fields are for information or future development.
 These values can be found in the Yeti app.
  * name is the name of the device as it appears in Homekit
  * model appears under the detailed info page in the settings page for the device in Home.app.
  * macaddress appears under the detailed info page in the settings page for the device in Home.app.
 Homebridge uses this for the serial number, as it is unique.